Arduino Mega2560 floppy drive controller

-In other words, finding a more creative use for the Arduino Mega than a neon clock: to be able to read all sorts of old data storage media and send’em over USB, blending old technology with the new.
+In other words, finding a more creative use for the Arduino Mega than a neon clock: to be able to read and write all sorts of old data storage media and send’em over USB, blending old technology with new.

 Originally inspired by the ArduinoFDC project, I have decided to try a different approach: instead of using the Arduino to talk to a floppy drive directly, why not leave the hard work on a chip that can be salvaged from an old PC?